Below are the key dates for personal, employment and business tax including VAT and payroll.

 30 December – Filing deadline for online returns if HMRC are to collect owed tax automatically from wages and pension (you must be eligible for this).
 Individuals, trusts and partnerships

-31 January – If online return for prior tax year not filed by today (i.e 12 months late for online returns due 31 January the prior year), an additional penalty of 5% of the liability to tax (or £300 if greater) is charged.
-Deadline for amending a tax return.
+31 January – Standard filing deadline for online returns and payment of tax owed including first payment on account.
+Individuals, trusts and partnerships.
+If online return for prior tax year not filed by today (i.e 12 months late for online returns due 31 January the prior year), an additional penalty of 5% of the liability to tax (or £300 if greater) is charged.
+Deadline for amending a tax return

 All of the dates in the private clients list also apply to trusts except for the 30 December deadline for HMRC to collect tax through your tax code (this is not relevant for trusts).